Recommendations

 Donovan unknowingly becomes tangled up with jewel thieves when Evelyn Howard gives him a cigarette lighter containing some hot rocks.

-The influence of Lewis Seiler in Here Comes Trouble can be felt in the way modern Crime films handle stylistic flair.
+The influence of Lewis Seiler in Here Comes Trouble can be felt in the way modern Action films handle stylistic flair.
 From the specific lighting choices to the pacing, this 1936 release set a high bar for atmospheric immersion.

 View Details